naoTimesdev/ndiscord.py/docs/api.rst

         :type: :class:`str`

+    .. attribute:: muted_until

+        The remaining timeout for a member being muted.

+        :type: :class:`datetime.datetime`

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these